-What is pupil premium?
+What is Pupil Premium?

-previously looked after children, a school receives £1,900.
-Eligible schools also receive £300 for Service Pupil Premium so that they can offer mainly pastoral support during challenging times and to help mitigate the negative impact in service children of family mobility or parental deployment.
+Currently, for each FSM child, a school receives £1,320.
+A school receives £1,900 for each Looked after child or previously Looked after child, Eligible schools also receive £300 for Service Pupil Premium so that they can offer pastoral support to children during challenging times, helping to mitigate the negative impact in service children of family mobility or parental deployment.

 If you think you may be eligible for free school meals, please use the link below to access

-be seen below:
+be seen below